Tribal Museums are an attempt to document, capture in film or retain some memorable artifacts of the 437 +tribes that exist in India.

 You can view the following when you visit here…

 - Houses made with mud and metals

 - Kitchen having exhibits of mud ad iron utensils

 - One section has Mayur and Dhimsa dance displays

-- Other exhibits include jewellery, hunting tools and artifacts regularly used by tribals in the area.
+- Other exhibits include jewelry, hunting tools and artifacts regularly used by tribals in the area.

 This Ethnological museum in Kerala is a part of KIRTADAS – Kerala Institute for Research Training and Development studies.

-It house exhibits of costumes, household utensils, hunting implements, ceremonial paraphernalia, musical instruments, wood carvings and other artifacts of the Tribes that are based in Kerala
+It house exhibits of costumes, household utensils, hunting implements, ceremonial paraphernalia, musical instruments, wood carvings and other artefacts of the Tribes that are based in Kerala

 Established in 1973, the collection was at first open only to researchers and scholars in this field.
 But now it is also open for public viewing.